 - Extra-curricular sessions and outdoor education continue to provide the pupils at Waterloo with exciting experiences, independence, challenge, self-esteem and a set of new skills (often unique to primary aged children).

-To read the full pupil premium report 2016 – 2017 please click the button below:
+To read the full pupil premium reports and statements please click the buttons below: